AdrianoPi/RBlockSim_Reproducibility/README.md

 Every time the artifact is run, it finds the lowest `N` for which the `plots_N` does not exist, and uses it to store the generated plots.

 Please note that variation from the presented results is expected, as (pseudo) random numbers are used.

+## Reproducing CBlockSim's reported performance
+Similarly to reproducing the published results, to reproduce the performance of CBlockSim you can use the command `reproduce_CBlockSim.sh`.
+It uses a config file `cblocksim_reproducibility_config.json` which holds the network sizes for which to reproduce the results.
+The script will print the execution times in seconds for each of the executed network sizes.
+The only possible network sizes are the ones used in the paper `[100, 1000, 10000, 100000]`.
+Only a subset of those is acceptable for the script.